Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Lazy-start strategy

 \subsection{Advantage of lazy-start}

-{ }Specializing FISTA-CD to solve \eqref{eq:lse}, we get \beq \eeq To show the benefits of lazy-start, two different values of $d$ are considered: \begin{itemize} \item FISTA-CD with $d = 2$; \item Lazy-start FISTA-CD with $d = 20$. \end{itemize} The convergence of $\norm{\xk-\xsol}$ for the two choices of $d$ are plotted in Figure~\ref{fig:cmp-lse}, where the \emph{red line} represents $d = 2$ and the \emph{black line} for $d = 20$.
+Specialising FISTA-CD to solve \eqref{eq:lse}, we get \beq \eeq To show the benefits of lazy-start, two different values of $d$ are considered: \begin{itemize} \item FISTA-CD with $d = 2$; \item Lazy-start FISTA-CD with $d = 20$. \end{itemize} The convergence of $\norm{\xk-\xsol}$ for the two choices of $d$ are plotted in Figure~\ref{fig:cmp-lse}, where the {red line} represents $d = 2$ and the {black line} for $d = 20$.
 The starting points $x_0$ for both cases are the same and chosen such that $\norm{x_0-\xsol} = 1$.
 It can be observed that the lazy-start one is significantly faster than the normal choice after iteration step $k = 2\times 10^5$.

-To explain such a difference, we need the following steps: \begin{enumerate}[label = {\rm (\arabic{*})}] \item Fixed-point characterization of \eqref{eq:fista-cd-lse}: that the iteration can be written as a linear system owing to the quadratic form of the problem; See \eqref{eq:Mk}. \item Spectral property of the linear system: the spectral property of the linear system is controlled by only $d$.
+{ }To explain such a difference, we need the following steps: \begin{enumerate}[label = {\rm (\arabic{*})}] \item Fixed-point characterization of \eqref{eq:fista-cd-lse}: the iteration can be written as a linear system owing to the quadratic form of the problem; See \eqref{eq:Mk}. \item Spectral property of the linear system: the spectral property of the linear system is controlled only by $d$.

 \item Advantage of lazy-start: comparison of spectral properties under different choices of $d$.